-Sustainable options for Proteins in animal feed
+Sustainable options for Protein in animal feed

 In the past, trends showed that animals were being fed high protein diets with excess being excreted as urinary and faecal nitrogen.
 This is costly both in monetary terms and environmentally.